 After you've sourced the correct data to resolve your question in the first step, the next stage is to go deeper into data analysis.

-Start by converting your data in several ways, like plotting it on a graph and examining the correlations, or creating a pivot table in your Excel.
+Start by converting your data in several ways, like plotting it on a graph, examining the correlations, or creating a pivot table in your Excel.

 What is a pivot table?

-This is a table that enables you to sort and filter data over different variables to calculate your mean, minimum, maximum, and standard deviation of that data.
+This table enables you to sort and filter data over different variables to calculate your mean, minimum, maximum, and standard deviation of that data.